List of DC Comics characters: Z: Zatara

+Zatara is the name of two characters in DC Comics.

 Giovanni Zatara

 Giovanni "John" Zatara, simply called Zatara, is a fictional magician and superhero appearing in American comic books published by DC Comics.
 The character first appeared in Action Comics #1 in 1938 during the Golden Age of Comic Books, making him one of DC Comics' oldest characters.

-Fictional history

-The son of Italian immigrants and a descendant of Leonardo da Vinci, Giovanni becomes a successful stage magician and superhero.
-Originally depicted as human, the character is later depicted as a homo magi whose teaching from Phantom Stranger helped control his magical abilities at a young age.
-In his adult hood, the character garners a reputation among his contemporaries, rivaling Doctor Fate, and is the father of Zatanna and uncle of Zachary Zatara.
-He is also a love interest of Madame Xanadu prior to meeting Sindella.
+The son of Italian immigrants and a descendant of Leonardo da Vinci, Zatara becomes a successful stage magician and superhero.
+Originally depicted as human, Zatara is later depicted as a homo magi whose teaching from Phantom Stranger helped control his magical abilities at a young age.
+In his adulthood, Zatara garners a reputation among his contemporaries, rivaling Doctor Fate.
+He is the father of Zatanna and uncle of Zachary Zatara.

-At the conclusion of the 1986 Swamp Thing storyline "American Gothic", John Constantine assembles Zatanna, Mento, and Sargon the Sorcerer to battle the entity known as the 'Great Evil Beast'.
-The four hold a séance at Wintersgate Manor, the home of Baron Winters in Georgetown, to summon the Beast.
-The Beast burns Sargon to death and attempts to kill Zatanna as well.
-Zatara absorbs the Beast's attack, sacrificing himself to save his daughter's life.
+In the Swamp Thing storyline "American Gothic", John Constantine assembles Zatanna, Mento, and Sargon the Sorcerer to battle the entity known as the 'Great Evil Beast'.
+The four hold a séance at Wintersgate Manor, the home of Baron Winters, to summon the Beast.
+The Beast kills Sargon and attempts to kill Zatanna as well.
+However, Zatara absorbs the Beast's attack, sacrificing himself to save his daughter's life.

-Zatara has made sporadic appearances in the afterlife since his death.
-In the Reign in Hell miniseries, Zatara is part of a resistance movement operating in Hell.
-As with most of the 'dead', he risks becoming fodder for Hell, where the physicality of the damned is used for general resources.
-At his request, Zatanna sends Zatara's soul to the Abyss, a realm that Hell cannot touch.
-In the Blackest Night event, Zatara is resurrected as a member of the Black Lantern Corps and attacks Zatanna.
-Zatanna is successful in banishing the Black Lantern, but is left psychologically crushed from having to kill her father.